2015 in the Great Blue Heron rookery: 67 active nests! (Photo from google earth.) Concerned about development.

-A Great Egret was seen frequently over a three week period, starting April 27, 2015.
-This always occurred when I was working, making photography difficult.
-The bird had a yellow beak and dark legs.
-It would be there each morning very early (7 AM) and leave when nearby residents began walking dogs (8:30 to 9:00 AM).
-Twice, it was seen in another wetland not far from the early morning site.
+Great Egret seen daily in a 3 week period, starting 4-27-15.
+Had a yellow beak/dark legs.
+There at 7 AM & leave when residents began walking dogs (8:30 to 9:00 AM).
+Twice seen in another wetland not far from the early morning site.

 One of at least two melanistic individuals that have been present in the area for a year or two now.
 Last year or the year before there appeared go be a family group that was melanistic, perhaps containing a few normal type individuals (or these were from a neighboring litter?).

 Horsetails are seedless vascular plants.
 The vascular tissue in the plant allows water and nutrients to be transported throughout the plant.
 The body of this plant is divided into stems, leaves, and reproductive structures.
 These plants can grow much taller than non-vascular plants because the tissue causes plants to no longer have contact with a moist environment and it provides structural strength within stems.

 Moss on a tree by the gym doors.

 it lives through any climate and it never loses its leaves

 It is a blue, green tree.
 Small in height.